 What is a building permit?

-A building permit is a written approval by a private or municipal building surveyor.
-It allows building works to be undertaken according to the approved plans, specifications and other relevant documentation.
+A building permit is a written approval by a private or municipal building surveyor which allows building works to be undertaken in accordance with the approved plans, specifications and other relevant documentation.

-There are times when you will need to present evidence of your building permit, such as when you sell your property.
+There are times when you will need to present evidence that building works have been conducted legally under a building permit, such as when you sell your property.
 Illegal building works can create significant problems during the sale of a property.

 Do I need a building permit?

-All building works need a building permit unless they are exempt.
+All building works need a building permit unless they are specified as being exempt under the Building Regulations 2018.

-A building permit ensures the building is structurally safe, stable and complies with the above regulations.
+A building permit ensures the building is structurally safe, stable and complies with the state and federal building regulations.

-If you are completing a residential building, you may need a permit for:
+If you are constructing a residential building, you will need a permit for:

 • A new home